udexon/GOEHDOM/3_Phase_Dystopia.md

 Prior to the age of Huawei and DJI, population growth is essential to sustain military strength and economic development.

+Before the rise of China, Japan was the role model for developing countries.
+However, it has become a victim of its own success as America basically pulled the plug to stop Japan from overtaking it.
+China is facing such pre-emptive strike from America now.
+We believe China has a much larger population and people with better mindset to withstand similar attacks.

 :: Android and DJI drone Population;  only advantageous before;

 Urbanization drives population away from rural areas.
 Mines and farms and fishery becomes completely robotics.
 Police too.